Judge sentences Jan. 6 rioter who pepper sprayed Brian Sicknick to 80 months in prison

 Tanios had previously bought two cans of bear spray and two cans of pepper spray, giving the pepper spray canister to Khater, which he then used against the officers.

+Federal prosecutors on Friday showed Hogan videos of the assaults, also playing Capitol surveillance footage showing Sicknick stumbling for minutes outside the building once he was sprayed.

+Later on Friday, the judge sentenced Tanios to time served and one year of supervised release after he pleaded guilty to two counts of disorderly and disruptive conduct in a restricted building or grounds, a misdemeanor.

-Five members of Sicknick’s family spoke during the proceedings and largely blamed Khater for the officer’s death, asking for a harsh punishment.
+Five members of Sicknick’s family spoke during the proceedings, tearful at times as they largely blamed Khater for the officer’s death, asking for a harsh punishment.

 Sicknick’s longtime partner, Sandra Garza, specifically demanded “the maximum sentence you can impose.”